The FinanceMass Blog

 Designing for Touch: The HTML5 Mobile Challenge

-The mobile web is the majority of HTML5 game traffic in 2026.
-Designing games that genuinely work on touch screens, rather than just running on them, is still an unsolved problem.
+Mobile is the majority of HTML5 game traffic in 2026.
+Designing games that actually work on touch screens, not just run on them, is still an unsolved problem.

 history